 A muzzle-loading gun is a gun that is loaded through the muzzle.
 A percussion muzzle-loading gun is considered to be loaded if there is a charge of powder and a projectile in the barrel and a percussion cap on the nipple.
 A flint-lock muzzle-loading gun is considered to be loaded if there is a charge of powder and a projectile in the barrel and the vent is unplugged.
-An electronic muzzle-loading gun is considered to be loaded if there is a projectile in the barrel and the vent is unplugged.
 An electronic muzzle-loading gun is considered to be loaded if there is a projectile in the barrel.
 Under federal regulations pertaining to storage and transport of firearms, a muzzle-loading gun is not unloaded unless any propellant, projectile or cartridge has been removed from the breech or firing chamber.
 There is an exemption on transport restrictions when traveling between hunting sites.